1983–84 USAC Championship Car season

 The 1983–84 USAC Championship Car season consisted of two races, beginning in Du Quoin, Illinois, on September 5, 1983, and concluding in Speedway, Indiana, on May 27, 1984.
 The USAC National Champion and Indianapolis 500 winner was Rick Mears.
-This was the last year that the Championship comprised more than one race.
+This was the last year that the Championship comprised more than one race, and the Ted Horn Memorial was the last ever Indycar race on a dirt or clay surface.